Booster and brakes Repair the booster Weber and Fuel

 The main component parts

 Brakes applied lightly.
-Light fluid pressure from the master is applied to the bottom of the air-valve diaphragm, and also through the space between the push-rod and the slave cylinder ands onward to the brakes.
-Light pressure on the air-valve piston pushes the air-valve diaphragm up to the air valve, closing off the gap between the two, but not yet lifting the air-valve off its seat.
+Light fluid pressure from the master is applied to the bottom of the air-valve diaphragm, and also through the space between the push-rod and the slave cylinder and onward to the brakes.
+Light pressure on the air-valve piston (called the reaction valve in AP/Lockheed documents) pushes the air-valve diaphragm up to the air valve, closing off the gap between the two, but not yet lifting the air-valve off its seat.
 Thus there is still the same air pressure both sides of the diaphragm and it remains pressed to the back of the vacuum chamber.
-This lack of assistance on light pedal pressure prevents the brakes coming on harder and more suddenly than one might wish.
+This lack of assistance on light pedal pressure prevents the brakes coming on harder and more suddenly than one might wish: